praveen1994kp/react-sidebar-web/README.md

-Simple gmail-like, themable sidebar using react, with support for react router.
+Simple gmail-like, customizable sidebar using react, with support for react router.
 Targetted only for desktop viewports and modern browsers(chrome).
 Optimization for smaller viewports to be done on future release.

 Sample Application deployed at https://react-sidebar-sigma.vercel.app/